Karl Muck: Conducting

 Solo performers praised his work with them.
 Artur Schnabel called Muck: "a very great master, whose reliability, maturity and selfless dedication are not equaled by any living artist."
 Paderewski called him "an ideal accompanist".
 In physical terms, his conducting style required minimal movement, only small gestures with the tip of his baton.
 In areas of interpretation he was one of the first modernists.
-Though old enough to be part of generation known for taking liberties with the score and indulging in flexible tempos, he was by contrast disciplined and direct, less concerned with placing his personal stamp on a score than on demonstrating fidelity to the score and ceding a certain interpretive anonymity.
+Though old enough to be part of generation known for taking liberties with the score and indulging in flexible tempos, he was by contrast disciplined and direct, less concerned with placing his personal stamp on a score than on demonstrating fidelity to the score and ceding a certain interpretative anonymity.
 By contrast with his conducting style, orchestra players found him impatient, explosive, nervous, and impulsive.
 He showed no casual or relaxed side of himself at concerts, rather "he dominated the orchestra and the audience and the occasion."
 The Austrian conductor Karl Böhm said in a 1972 interview: "Karl Muck by chance heard me direct Lohengrin, and he invited me to study all Wagner's scores with him.
 He was the first and greatest influence on me ...
 Muck told me where the orchestra should be more prominent, how to handle the Bayreuth acoustics, and so on."